Huge stars top rumoured list for Super Bowl Half-Time Show performer

 So could Coldplay perform at the Super Bowl again?
 It's fair to say the band have been wowing audiences on their 'Music of the Spheres' tour, as they deliver spectacular concerts full of special effects and incredible Xyloband displays - the perfect interlude during a football game!

-Usher's 2024 Super Bowl Half-TIme show
+Usher's 2024 Super Bowl Half-Time show

 On 11th February 2024, we were gifted with a Half-Time performance headlined by 'Yeah' legend Usher.
 Bringing out special guests such as Alicia Keys, will. i. am., Ludacris and Lil Jon, it's fair to say the R&B icon gave us 13 minutes to remember.